qmacro/qmacro.github.io/_posts/2020-03-22-finding-the-pis-on-the-network.markdown

 I want to give the four Pis host numbers in the range 12-15, and name them after the cluster name "Brambleweeny".
 I also want to tell them to use a local DNS server at 192.168.86.5 for domain name resolution.
 This is a tiny [Raspberry Pi Zero W](https://thepihut.com/products/raspberry-pi-zero-w) running the excellent [Pi-hole](https://pi-hole.net/).

-But how did I find out the MAC addresses?
+But putting aside the IP addresses for a moment - how did I find out the MAC addresses?

 **Using arp-scan**